 In April 2022, the Company entered into an agreement with a service provider which requires total minimum purchases of \$0.6 million, \$0.4 million, and \$0.4 million over the next three years.
-Since the inception of the agreement, the Company recorded \$0.2 million of expense for services related to this agreement in cost of goods sold during the three months ended June 30, 2022
+From inception of the agreement through March 31, 2023, the Company recorded \$0.6 million of expense for services related to this agreement in cost of goods sold.